Esauidk/DirectXLearningProject/README.md

 ## Device
-**The device is a compoenent of Direct3D that allows you to create data structures and store information on the GPU about the current rendering state**
+**The device is a component of Direct3D that allows you to allocate data structures and store information on the GPU about the current rendering state**

 Examples of uses of the device are: